Youngtechie/Rebus-Puzzles_webpage/README.md

 ### Check changes on Replit

-Click on the `shell` section to run this command:
+Click on the `shell` button at the right side section to run this command:

 ```
 npm install
 ```

 ![Shell](./screenshots/25.jpg)

-If you get this:

 ![npm not install](./screenshots/26.png)

+If you get the above error and suggestion;

 Just press `Enter` on your keyboard to continue.